 Note256 features modern online notepad with a strong client-side encryption.
 An everyday tech tool.

-Here's the story.
+Here's the thing.
 As developers, we've constantly been working with some kind of credential data mess: host configurations, deployment options, backup copies of certificate keys, & so on.
 Then, we need it all to be privately available online - to share with colleagues, client tech admins or those freelance guys.

 What is the way all this data is being stored in a real-world process, 95% of cases?
 Sad but true, I tell you: something in a plain text file on a host; [or] inside dropbox/gdocs shared doc; [or] even buried into an email archive ("I had sent you the SSH pass few months ago").
 This can not be considered a secure approach by any means.